Matangi (album): Commercial performance

 Matangi entered the UK Albums Chart at number 64, significantly lower than M.I.A.'s previous album Maya, which debuted at number 21 in 2010.
 The following week, the album dropped out of the top 100.
 In the United States, the album debuted at number 23 on the Billboard 200 chart with first-week sales of 15,000 copies, but that remained its peak position, 14 places lower than that achieved by Maya.
 In its second week it fell to number 90.
 The album reached number one on the US Dance/Electronic Albums chart, M.I.A.'s third consecutive album to do so.
 As of August 2016, Matangi had sold 77,000 copies in the US, compared to the 99,000 which Maya had sold three years after its release.
 Elsewhere, Matangi reached number 47 in Belgium, number 61 in Switzerland, number 93 in Japan, number 96 in France and number 99 in Australia.
-In 2016, M.I.A. claimed that the album's performance was impacted by a lack of support from her record label following the Superbowl incident and other controversies.
+In 2016, M.I.A. claimed that the album's performance was impacted by a lack of support from her record label following the Super Bowl incident and other controversies.